Uptaker/wasm-cpp/README.md

 "Hello world!"
 ```

-In this case, WASM is essentially a wrapper, which allows binary code (.wasm) to be executed by JavaScript, and therefore can be invoked using an HTML file or JS.
+In this case, the `.js` file is essentially a wrapper, which allows binary code (.wasm) to be executed by JavaScript, and therefore can be invoked using an HTML file or JS.

 ## Common emcc parameters